 Caution:Activating a dirty or invalid subnetwork may yield unexpected results.
 For example, if an edit event disconnects a section of the subnetwork, the subnetwork name remains on the disconnected features until the subnetwork is updated.
 In this case, the disconnected features would remain highlighted and appear as part of the active subnetwork.

 A subnetwork will not appear in the Find Subnetworks pane if the subnetwork has never been updated by the Update Subnetwork tool or if one or more of its subnetwork controllers are not connected to any other features.

 To determine why a subnetwork does not appear in the pane, do the following:

-- Check the Last Updated Subnetwork attribute in the subnetworks table.
+- Check the Last Updated Subnetwork attribute in the Subnetworks table.
 If NULL is present, it means that your subnetwork has never been updated.
 You can confirm this by verifying that there is no shape associated with the subnetwork in the SubnetLine class.
-Run the Update Subnetwork tool to update the subnetwork of interest.
+Update the subnetwork from the Find Subnetworks pane or run the Update Subnetwork geoprocessing tool to update the subnetwork of interest.

 - Check the Is Connected attribute of the feature or features directly connected to the subnetwork controller or controllers defining the subnetwork of interest.

 An active subnetwork is composed of features with the active subnetwork's name in their Subnetwork Name attribute.
-This includes features that have that subnetwork name as well as others; for example, a tie switch may have two subnetwork names listed in its Subnetwork Name attribute.
+This includes features that participate in multiple subnetworks with concatenated subnetwork names separated by two colons, for example, subnetwork1::subnetwork2.